Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Evaluation

-Following the experimental setup of the original study~\cite{ma2017lifelong}, we used the same undirected graph as testbed, as shown in Table~\ref{table:mapd-result}.
-We generated a sequence of 500 tasks by randomly choosing their pickup and delivery locations from all task endpoints.
-We used 6 different task frequencies, which numbers of tasks are added to the task set $\Gamma$: 0.2 (one task every 5 timestep), 0.5, 1, 2, 5 and 10 where the number of agents increases from 10 to 50.
-TP algorithm~\cite{ma2017lifelong} was also tested for comparison.
-All experimental settings were performed in 100 instances which initial positions of agents were set randomly.
-We evaluated following three: 1)~makespan which is the timestep when all tasks are completed; 2)~service times, i.e., terms from issue to completion of tasks; and 3)~runtime.
+The experimental setup follows that of the original MAPD study~\cite{ma2017lifelong}, using the same undirected graph as a testbed, and setting the same locations as candidates for pickup and delivery (Fig.~\ref{fig:mapd-map}).
+A sequence of 500~tasks was generated by randomly choosing pickup and delivery locations from all task endpoints.
+The six different task frequencies where numbers of tasks are added to the task set $\Gamma$ were as follows: 0.2 (one task every five timesteps), 0.5, 1, 2, 5, and 10 with the number of agents increasing from 10 to~50.
+The Token Passing (TP) algorithm~\cite{ma2017lifelong} was also tested as a baseline, which we programmed in \cpp{}.
+All experimental settings were performed over 100 instances in which initial positions of agents were set randomly.
+The following three metrics were evaluated: (1)~\textbf{runtime} per one timestep; MAPD is assumed to be online, (2)~\textbf{service time}: from issue to completion of tasks, and (3)~\textbf{makespan}: the first timestep at which all tasks are completed.
+Both PIBT (Algorithm~\ref{algo:pibt-mapd}) and TP used an all-pairs distance matrix, pre-computed with the Floyd--Warshal algorithm~\cite{floyd1962algorithm}.

-The results are shown in Table~\ref{table:mapd-result}.
-Clearly, PIBT significantly outperforms TP in the view from all three metrics.
-PIBT is efficient because 1)~it ignores the positions of free agents; 2)~the computational cost of planning a path is cheap.